jatu-studiobox/node-red-contrib-node-line-api/README.md

 2. Obtain a Channel Access Token from your created LINE Messaging API Channel.
 3. Add Messaging API Channel to LINE application.
 4. Find destination ID for push message to.
+5. Configure LINE Messaging API Channel Access Token and Channel Secret in Push Message Node.
-5. Setup Node mode
+6. Setup Node mode
 * Use/Don't use message data from wired node.
 * Use/Don't use destination ID data from wired node.
-6. Setup other notify options
+7. Setup other notify options
-7. Run workflow
+8. Run workflow
-8. Check result.
+9. Check result.

 #### Input
 Using *msg* object.